jessielw/HDR-Multi-Tool/README.md

 ### Note

 As of **v2.0** the tkinter version of the app has been dropped.
 I have no plans to update/maintain that version of the app.
-However, I will leave it on the repository in the "tkinter" folder.
+However, I will leave it on the repository in the branch `old_tkinter` inside of the `tkinter` folder.